neongreen/artyom.me/lens-over-tea-2.md

   , modify = modify _b . modify _c }
 ~~~

-And here's an example of how to use lens composition to work with the 1st
+And here's an example of how to use lens composition to work with the first
 element of a pair in a nested list (row x, column y) [darn, so that's
 probably why tutorial writers start with records – to be able to use more
 interesting lenses in examples].
 Assume that `^.` (reminding: that's